bcw222/chromium-website/site/developers/gerrit-guide/index.md

     ```
     git config --global depot-tools.useNewAuthStack 1
     ```
-4. If you are not using a @google.com account:
+4. If you are using a @google.com account:
-    1. Log in by running `luci-auth login -scopes "https://www.googleapis.com/auth/userinfo.email https://www.googleapis.com/auth/gerritcodereview"`.
-        *   Log in with the email you use for your git commits
-5. If you are using a @google.com account:
     1. Run `gcert` once a day to authenticate your account.
-6. Make sure to set your real name.
+5. Make sure to set your real name.
     1. Visit <https://chromium-review.googlesource.com/#/settings/> and
                 check the "Full Name" field.